hmlongco/Resolver/Documentation/Arguments.md

     XYZViewModel(editMode: arg()!)
 }
 ```
-Here we're using the new callAsFunction feature from Swift 5.2 to access the passed argument and return it as the inferred type.
+Here we're using the new callAsFunction feature from Swift 5.2 to access our single passed argument and return it as the inferred type.

-In this case it just so happens that editMode is also the only argument passed.
-You could, however, use the `subscript` syntax provided by `Resolver.Args` to access the first argument directly.
+You could also use the `subscript` syntax provided by `Resolver.Args` to access the first argument directly.
+(You will also need to do this if your project isn't yet building with Swift 5.2).
 ```swift
 register { (_, args) in
     XYZViewModel(editMode: args[0]!)
 }
 ```
-Note that in both cases Resolver is attempting to infer the type so it's returning the value as an optional, which is why it's explicitly unwrapped in both examples.
+Note that in both cases Resolver is attempting to infer the argument type based on the type of the expected value.
+The result is returned as an optional which is why it's explicitly unwrapped in both examples.

-Prior to Resolver 1.2, you would have needed to cast the type manually from `Any?` to `Bool`.
+Prior to Resolver 1.2, you would have been required to cast the type manually from `Any?` to `Bool`.

 ```swift
 register { (_, arg) in